SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 2. Create a [github](github.com/) account

-3. In your account create an reposatory, where the intention is that you upload the code from the final exercise from yesterday
+3. In your account create an repository, where the intention is that you upload the code from the final exercise from yesterday

-   3.1 After creating the reposatory, clone it to your computer
+   3.1 After creating the repository, clone it to your computer
        ```git clone https://github.com/my_user_name/my_reposatory_name.git```

-   3.2 Move/copy the three files from yesterday into the reposatory
+   3.2 Move/copy the three files from yesterday into the repository

    3.3 Add the files to a commit by using ```git add`` command